 * Which goals take up the most space in your thoughts? – What keeps you up at night that worries you (or excites you)?
 What do you find yourself daydreaming about?
 What really makes you feel alive and that you could see yourself doing for the rest of your life happily?

-* Does the goal align with your core values in life? – This is a really important one because when we make decisions that do not align with our core value and mission, it not only keeps us from truly being happy but causes a lot of internal struggle because we know we are not living our best life or being true to what our priorities are, it makes it 10 times harder to make progress.
+* Does the goal align with your core values in life? – This is a really important one.
+When we make decisions that do not align with our core value and mission, it not only keeps us from truly being happy but causes a lot of internal struggle.
+When we know we are not living our best life or being true to what our priorities are, it makes it 10 times harder to make progress.

-* Are the goals for you or are they for others? – There are things we have to do for others especially if we are married or have children.
+* Is the goal for you or are you doing it for others? – There are things we have to do for others especially if we are married or have children.
 Be careful to make sure your goals are still YOUR goals too and don’t work on something just because you feel like you have to do it to please someone else or achieve someone else’s definition of success for you.
 If you are doing it just for the sake of others and not because you have a passion, drive and desire to also reach those goals for yourself, you will often fall short of reaching that goal.

 * Does the goal make you feel fear?
 Why? – Sometimes the very thing you fear most is what’s best for you to do.
 Look clearly at your goal and figure out why it frightens you.
 Sometimes it’s the unknown, and like ripping off a Band-Aid, just doing it might be the best cure.